andrew/ultimate-awesome/README.md

 - [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
 Some of the linked repositories are private, so please contact me if there is interest in this data.
 - [Awesome-Minecraft-Tools](https://github.com/ShadowDara/Awesome-Minecraft-Tools) - A Tool Collection for Minecraft.
 - [awesome-cnb](https://github.com/ShadowJonathan/awesome-cnb) - Awesome Cloud-Native-Buildpacks (WIP, help appreciated).
+- [awesome-ai-tools](https://github.com/shahedbd/awesome-ai-tools) - A curated collection of the best AI tools, platforms, and resources for developers, creators, and businesses.
 - [awesome-fabric](https://github.com/shedaniel/awesome-fabric) - A curated list of awesome utilities, tools and mods for Fabric, the Minecraft modding framework.
 - [awesome-codex-workflows](https://github.com/shinpr/awesome-codex-workflows) - Curated repositories for building and operating development workflows with Codex.
 - [awesome-rm-omics](https://github.com/smdabdoub/awesome-rm-omics) - List of software packages for repeated measures analysis in -omics data.